irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 1 - Run and Gun https://pd2builder.netlify.app/?s=09001000810-6j0-4R5O1G0100&p=3&a=0&t=b&d=3
 Ultimate speed build.
 90% of the time you will be running, to gain extra 10% dodge, and hip firing with your akimbo smg's to deal damage and armor gate with bullseye.
 Use silenced weapons to gain 90% total body armor AP chance, since hipfiring akimbos are not exactly known for their accuracy.
 Botomless pockets and crits will allow you to gain enough damage to avoid running out of ammo, even if your headshot accuracy overall is low.
 You can also move some skills around to replace unseen strike for body expertise, for more reliable bodyshot damage, but this is up to you.
 Weapons to use:
 Use any akimbo SMG's of your choice, and a high accuracy secondary of your choice.
 You can use a secondary with shield AP along with accuracy, but due to your high mobility, you should not have any troubles while flanking shields.
 Use any melee of your choice, 20-25 damage class will most likely fit the best.
 You can replace your throwable for Ace of Spades as well, since they deal solid damage with crits.
+Keep total detection <25.

 -----